Howe+Co Solicitors

 Many subpostmasters suffered serious financial losses as a result of the misconduct of Post Office under the Network Transformation Programme.

-Following a meeting with NFSP members on 5 November 2025, Howe + Co, instructed by the NFSP, representations have sent to the current Minister, Blair McDougall MP addressing concerns regarding the proposed review.
-We are seeking an undertaking from the Minister that the review the Network Transformation Programme/Scheme will meet the demands of NFSP members’ for a full, fair and transparent Inquiry with teeth.
+Following a meeting with NFSP members on 5 November 2025, Howe + Co, instructed by the NFSP, made representations to the current Minister, Blair McDougall MP addressing concerns regarding the proposed review.
+We sought an undertaking from the Minister that the review of the Network Transformation Programme/Scheme would meet the demands of subpostmasters for a full, fair and transparent Inquiry with teeth.

 Conclusion

-• Early investigations into the roll out of the Network Transformation Programme between 2012 and 2018 has exposed further potential unlawful action by Post Office.
+1. Early investigations into the roll out of the Network Transformation Programme between 2010 and 2019 has exposed further potential unlawful action by Post Office;

-• Those responsible must be held to account and subpostmasters who suffered must be compensated.
+2. Those responsible must be held to account and subpostmasters who suffered must be compensated;

-• To achieve accountability, justice and compensation, pressure must be placed on government to hold a full, transparent and fair Public Inquiry into the Network Transformation Programme.
+4. To achieve accountability, justice and compensation for subpostmasters, pressure must continue to be placed on government to hold a full, transparent and fair Public Inquiry into the Network Transformation Programme.

-Subpostmasters experienced both common and individual issues and concerns under the Network Transformation Programme.
+Subpostmasters experienced issues and concerns, both common and individual, under the Network Transformation Programme.

-Howe + Co would like to hear from subpostmasters to further understand their experiences.
-This will help our work with the NFSP in securing from the government a meaningful review of the Network Transformation Programme.
+Howe + Co would like to hear from subpostmasters, union or non-union members as well as former subpostmasters to further understand their experiences.
+This will help us to secure from the government a full and meaningful investigation into the Network Transformation Programme.
 Any meaningful review must include an investigation of all concerns and issues raised and must benefit all subpostmasters impacted.

 Start Your Claim